Anthony Lake: Career

 Lake joined the State Department in 1962, serving until 1970 as a Foreign Service Officer.
 Lake was an assistant to Ambassador Henry Cabot Lodge Jr. during the Vietnam War.
 His State Department career included assignments as consul at the U.S. Embassy in Saigon, South Vietnam (1963), vice consul in Huế (1964–1965) and special assistant to the assistant to the president for national security affairs (1969–1970) in the Nixon administration.
 In 1969, he accompanied National Security Advisor Henry Kissinger on his first secret meeting with North Vietnamese negotiators in Paris.
 In 1970, he had a falling-out with Kissinger over the Nixon administration's Cambodian Campaign and left the State Department as a result.
 He later wrote a book critical of Kissinger's approach to Africa.

+Anthony Lake at a meeting of the 1976 Democratic Platform Committee in Washington, D.C.

 Lake worked for Democratic U.S. Senator Edmund Muskie of Maine in his 1972 presidential campaign.
 After Muskie lost the nomination to George McGovern, Lake served briefly at the Carnegie Endowment and International Voluntary Services before returning to serve as Director of Policy Planning under Jimmy Carter (1977–1981).

 After Carter lost the 1980 election to Ronald Reagan, Lake became the Five College Professor of International Relations chair in Massachusetts (1981–1992), teaching first at Amherst College.
 In 1984, he moved to Mount Holyoke College, where he taught courses on the Vietnam War, Third World revolutions, and American foreign policy.
 (He left Mount Holyoke College in 1993 to become National Security Advisor from 1993 to 1997.)
 Among his protegees at Mount Holyoke was his student research assistant Mona Sutphen who would later serve in the Barack Obama White House as Deputy Chief of Staff for Policy.
 In 1997, he became Distinguished Professor in the Practice of Diplomacy at Georgetown University, until accepting his position with UNICEF.

 During the 1992 presidential campaign, he was one of Clinton's chief foreign policy advisers.
 Lake later served as National Security Advisor (1993–1997).
 In the aftermath of the Cold War, Lake advocated a policy of "enlargement" of the number free market democracies.
 Told by the White House to sell his stocks in energy companies when he took the office in 1993, Lake did not do so.
 When Clinton decided in 1994 to allow Iran to arm the Bosnian army, Lake admitted he made a mistake when he didn't push to inform Congress of the decision.